jhamlet/node-sake/README.md

 ~~~
 % sake -h

-usage: sake TASK [ARGUMENTS ...]
+usage: sake [TASK] [ARGUMENTS ...]
 [ENV=VALUE ...] [options]

-TASK         Name of the task to run.
+[TASK]       Name of the task to run.
 Defaults to 'default'.
 [ARGUMENTS ...]
-Zero or more arguments to pass to the task invokation.
+Zero or more arguments to pass to the task invoked.
 [ENV=VALUE ...]
 Zero or more arguments to translate into environment variables.

 options:
-   -f, --sakefile PATH   Specify PATH to Sakefile to run instead of searching for one.
+   -f, --sakefile PATH    Specify PATH to Sakefile to run instead of searching for
+                          one.
    -T, --tasks            List tasks with descriptions and exit.
    -P, --prerequisites    List tasks and their prerequisites and exit.
+   -r, --require MODULE   Require MODULE before executing Sakefile and expose the
+                          MODULE under a sanitized namespace (i.e.: coffee-script =>
+                          [sake.]coffeeScript).
+   -S, --synchronous      Make all tasks 'synchronous' by default.
+Use 'taskAsync' to
+                          define an asynchronous task.
    -d, --debug            Enable additional debugging output.
-   -q, --quiet           Suppress messages to standard output.
+   -q, --quiet            Suppress informational messages.
    -V, --version          Print the version of sake and exit.
    -h, --help             Print this help information and exit.

 ~~~